Perth Australia Temple

 The Perth Australia Temple is the 106th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 It is located at 163–173 Wordsworth Avenue, Yokine, Western Australia, which is a suburb of Perth, Western Australia.
 The temple serves approximately 12,000 members in the area.

+The intent to build the temple was announced on 11 June 1999, by the First Presidency and is the fourth in Australia.

+The temple has a single attached spire with a statue of the angel Moroni.
+The temple was designed by Christou Cassella & JEC, using a classic modern architectural style.
+A groundbreaking ceremony, to signify the beginning of construction, was held on 20 November 1999, conducted by Kenneth Johnson, a church general authority.

 History

+The temple was announced by the First Presidency on 11 June 1999.
+The groundbreaking ceremony took place on 20 November 1999, marking the commencement of construction.
+The ceremony was presided over by Kenneth Johnson and attended by local church members and community leaders.

 Previously members had to travel a distance equivalent to going from Los Angeles to New York City in order to attend the nearest temple in Sydney.
 Local reaction to the temple was favorable.
 LDS Church leaders received letters from both the Governor and the Premier of Western Australia expressing their confidence that the temple would be a positive influence on the community.